kylecreate/100DaysOfCode/r2-log.md

   * None

   ### Thoughts:
-  * After completeing the project from yesterday and today, I decided to not work too much today.
+  * After completing the project from yesterday and today, I decided to not work too much today.
 Instead, I wanted to get my ideas and goals in order for my next 100 days of code using Notion.

   ### Time spent working
   * 1.35 hrs